 19. For the purposes of this Schedule, a transfer under clause 4, 5 or 9 of all the surplus votes of an elected candidate, a transfer in accordance with clause 8(a) of all first preference votes of an excluded candidate or a transfer in accordance with clause 8(b) of all the votes of an excluded candidate that were transferred to him from a particular candidate each constitutes a separate transfer.

+20. In a case to which section 146E(7) applies, a vote indicated on a ballot paper opposite the name of the deceased candidate must be counted to the candidate next in the order of the elector’s preference, and the numbers indicating any subsequent preferences, if any, must be taken to be altered accordingly.

 [Schedule 1 inserted: No. 40 of 1987 s.
 83; amended: No. 64 of 2006 s.
 52; No. 14 of 2016 s.
-27.]
+27; No. 20 of 2021 s.
+92 and 94.]

 Schedule 2